Chicago Amputation Accident Lawyers

 How Much are Chicago Amputation Accident Cases Worth?

-Lawsuits for amputations return some of the highest awards in civil litigation.
+Lawsuits for traumatic loss of a limb return some of the highest jury verdict awards in civil litigation.
 This occurs because the injuries themselves so fundamentally shatter victims’ lives.
 Never again are they the same.
 Amputations cause disfigurement, disability, pain, and grief-not to mention costs.
 To value what a case will be worth, look at a few things.

 First, calculate the economic effect of the incident: lost wages; medical costs; future rehab.